FredHutch/diy-cromwell-server/README.md

 ### Internal WDL/Cromwell Resources
 There is a Crowmell entry in our SciWiki that you can refer to to find new resources put up by Fred Hutch researchers.
 Also, you can see what is currently available in the FredHutch GitHub institution by using [this link to search results](https://github.com/FredHutch?utf8=%E2%9C%93&q=wdl+OR+cromwell&type=&language=).

-Beyond the two basic workflows for testing included in this repository, there is an example, [unpaired variant calling workflow](https://github.com/FredHutch/tg-wdl-unpairedVariantCaller) that can be run by Fred Hutch users on campus that has example data linked vis the inputs json file.

 We have also been building other places to find information about both workflow managers being supported at the Fred Hutch via [this GitHub Project](https://github.com/orgs/FredHutch/projects/8).

 Amy also made a shiny app you can use to monitor your own Cromwell server workflows when you have a Cromwell server running on `gizmo` that can be found [here](https://cromwellapp.fredhutch.org/).